Home / Winery

-During the 90’s, at a time when the winery was going through it’s first expansion, international varieties were introduced to the region and became the preferred choice for winemakers and consumers: Chardonnay, Sauvignon Blanc, Cabernet, Merlot., we transitioned to fully organic farming and had our vineyards certified.
-Affiliated vine growers were also convinced to transition and certify.
+During the 90’s, at a time when the winery was going through it’s first expansion, international varieties were introduced to the region and became the preferred choice for winemakers and consumers: Chardonnay, Sauvignon Blanc, Cabernet, Merlot.

 Today, we have expanded to over 18 hectares of private and partnered vineyards, making approximately 200,000 bottles of wine a year.
 The family has expanded too – a second generation of winemakers is now beginning to guide the winery.